shigeyukey/shige-addons-wiki/src/pokemanki-gold.md

 ### 📊Show Pokemon in Home and Overview
 1. Show Pokemon in Anki's home and Overview, this function can be optionally disabled. (e.g. if your deck takes a long time to load turn it off.)

+### 🎥PokeType
+1. You can switch between animated and non-animated Pokemon images.

 ### ⚙️Advanced Settings
 1. From Anki's add-on menu you can access Pokemanki's config settings, which allows you to choose whether your Pokemon get X or Y mega evolutions, and what generation of Pokemon are available to be caught.